-Drought tolerance: Moderate.
-Needs regular watering to keep soil moist.
+Drought tolerance: Moderate; needs regular watering to keep the soil moist

 3. Green Beauty

 Green Beauty, a Japanese boxwood, is at low risk for blight and tolerant of pests.
-This boxwood grows in a rounded shape and matures to a height of 3 to 5 feet.
+This boxwood grows in a rounded shape.
 Green Beauty is best planted as a landscape accent or garden or walkway border.

 Soil type: Well-drained mix of sand and clay with slight acidity or alkalinity

 Fastigiata, when compared to other boxwoods, can appear more like a tree than a typical shrub.
-It grows in a column shape and can reach heights of up to 12 feet.
+It grows in a column shape.
 With a lifespan of 40-plus years, this low-maintenance plant can be a part of your landscape for decades.
-Boasting glossy, rounded leaves, fastigiata works well as hedging or as a potted, decorative accent.
+Boasting glossy, rounded leaves, Fastigiata works well as hedging or as a potted, decorative accent.

 Color: Blue-green to dark green